rematch/rematch/docs/recipes/redux.md

 Most reducers from libraries operate on a private store slice.
 The easiest way to build functionality on top of these reducers is to create a model for that store slice.

 The `baseReducer` option on a store model allows you to introduce a standard redux reducer that will compute the base state of that model.
 By combining this with `effects`, you can create a public API over the original redux reducer.
+These effects can be listened for and tracked.

 ```js
 import {